EirikVinje/pusher_rl/README.md

 </p>

-# Pusher_reinforcement_learning
+# DDPG and PPO on Gymnasium Pusher
-This repository holds the code for the reinforcement learning project.
-The environment used is from gymnasium, called pusher.
+This repository holds the code for a project in Reinforcement learning.

-“Pusher” is a multi-jointed robot arm which is very similar to that of a human.
+Pusher” is a multi-jointed robot arm which is very similar to that of a human.
 The goal is to move a target cylinder (called object) to a goal position using the robot’s end effector (called fingertip).
 The robot consists of shoulder, elbow, forearm, and wrist joints.

 ## Deep Deterministic Policy Gradient (DDPG)
 For this project we are using DDPG.
 Below is the psudocode used when implementing DDPG.

 ![Alt text](docs/psudocode.png)

 ## Before running project